OXID-eSales/module-template/README.md

 NOTE: You now have a working module (tests and all) as a starting point to implement whatever you want to extend in your OXID eShop.
 Likely you'll not need all the example code but you might take some of it and modify.
 So we left it there for you to take what you need and clean out all else :)
-Please not that the module comes with a database table, translations and some templates which still have the original names.
+Please note that the module comes with a database table, translations and some templates which still have the original names.
 Just keep an eye on all that's prefixed 'OETM', 'oetm', 'OEMODULETEMPLATE' etc.

-### Start from clean state
+#### Start from clean state

-We also prepared a script to clean out all the module code (apart from test examples) but keep all the quality tools, test configuraton, github workflows prepared.
+In case you'd like to have a clean skeleton for your module but keeping all the quality tools, test configuraton, github workflows prepared, additionally use ``runclean.sh`` script, which removes all example solutions code:

 ```bash
 ./mymodule/bin/runclean.sh
 ```

-Use this if you want to use our module as a template to start your own from (almost) scratch.

 ## Idea